cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 # Prepare where the node starts

-When you run your chain with `myprojectd start`, the software will pick up a genesis to build on.
-The genesis needs to contain:
+When you run your chain with `myprojectd start`, the software will build from a genesis.
+This genesis needs to contain:

 1. The original validators and their stakes.
 2. The original state values that you see fit.
 This can be, for instance, the original parameters of your world if you are building a metaverse, or the original USD price of your token if you are building a stable coin.

 ## Generate

 You are going to build this genesis file progressively.
-The genesis contains a lot of information such as staking and slashing parameters.
-You can adjust these parameters if you know what you are doing.
+The genesis contains a lot of information such as [minting](https://hub.cosmos.network/main/resources/genesis.html#mint), [staking](https://hub.cosmos.network/main/resources/genesis.html#staking) or [slashing](https://hub.cosmos.network/main/resources/genesis.html#slashing) parameters.
+You can adjust [these parameters](https://hub.cosmos.network/main/resources/genesis.html) if you know what you are doing.

 <!--